Performance Management and Employee Engagement

 Think about your interactions with your employees.
 Do they want to keep pushing towards company goals or get away as soon as they can?
 The leadership team makes the difference in shaping the culture.
 Are you reinforcing, during your coaching sessions throughout the year, that your employees matter?
 Do you look for ways to delegate responsibility to employees who expressed, during their performance evaluation, the desire to grow and move up in the company?
 Most importantly, are YOU having that experience with your manager?Many times we duplicate what we experience.

 As you complete your performance evaluations of your team, think about what you are reinforcing.
-Remain on the effective end of Engagement.
+Remain on the effective end of Employee Engagement.
 Don’t sugar coat feedback, that doesn’t help.
 Be meaningful, be respectful and be sincere.
 After all, engaged employees are much easier to manage and that makes a happily engaged, You!

 Do you have some tips on how you Engage Your Employees? share some thoughts with our readers.